nixiaojing/Electricity_Consumption_Occupancy_viz/README.md

 Data from three households are provided, comprising  power consumption overall (from smart meters) and particular plugs/appliances per second over a period of time.
 For the smart meter data, the primary interest is the variable `powerallphases` which is the sum of real power over all power phases consumed in the household.
 The plugs data provides appliance-level consumption.

-State clearly the question(s) you want to address with your two graphics.
-There are many dimensions to explore, so don't necessarily restrict yourself to a simple time-series of a variable, which is obvious.